-Daffodils (Narcissus) brighten our gardens in spring.
+Daffodils (Narcissus) are spring bulbs that brighten our gardens and herald the arrival of longer, brighter days ahead.
 There are many different varieties, some flowering as early as January and others as late as early May.

 Daffodils range in height from about 5cm up to 45cm and, come in a variety of colours and forms apart from the usual yellow trumpets.